Dana Coin: University of Michigan

-Later years
+Later life

 In August 1972, Coin was hired as an assistant football coach at a high school in Dowagiac, Michigan.
 He played for the Flint Sabres of the Midwest Football League in 1973.
 He also became a graduate assistant for the Michigan Wolverines football team later that year.
 In 1974, he became the defensive coordinator of the Eastern Michigan University Hurons football team and held that position for two-and-a-half years.

 After retiring from football, Coin worked as a manufacturer's representative.
 He later went into the automotive electronics business.
 He has been married three times and has four children and two stepchildren.
 As of 2004, he was living in Clarkston, Michigan.